marilyn-croffie/marilyn-croffie.github.io/about.md

 In practice, this means I:
 - Contextualize projects for technical and non-technical audiences including stakeholders, clients, end users, and anyone curious about what internal teams are building
 - Document implicit knowledge from the processes, decisions, timelines, lessons learned, and solutions that often live in people's heads or informal channels/threads
-- Design systems for knowledge transfer , including frameworks, templates, documentation architectures, and organizational structures that outlive individual projects
+- Design systems for knowledge transfer, including frameworks, templates, documentation architectures, and organizational structures that outlive individual projects
 - Support projects end-to-end, managing the full lifecycle, from requirements gathering and scope negotiation to risk mitigation, testing strategies, and handover documentation

 ---